OpenSourceOV/image-processing-instructions/instructions.md

 Requirement | Additional information
 ---------|---------
 Folder of captured images|
-Laptop or desktop computer|With at least 4GB of RAM and a dual-core processor ImageJ version 2| Download from [https://imagej.net/ImageJ2](https://imagej.net/Downloads) OpenSourceOV ImageJ scripts|Download the latest version from  [https://github.com/OpenSourceOV/imagej-scripts/archive/master.zip](https://github.com/OpenSourceOV/imagej-scripts/archive/master.zip)
+Computer|With at least 4GB of RAM and a dual-core processor ImageJ version 2| Download from [https://imagej.net/ImageJ2](https://imagej.net/Downloads) OpenSourceOV ImageJ scripts|Download the latest version from  [https://github.com/OpenSourceOV/imagej-scripts/archive/master.zip](https://github.com/OpenSourceOV/imagej-scripts/archive/master.zip)

 ## Instructions

-1. Follow the [ImageJ Installation Instructions](https://imagej.net/Downloads#Installation) to install ImageJ on the computer.
+1. Follow the [ImageJ Installation Instructions](https://imagej.net/Downloads#Installation) to install ImageJ.

-2. Follow the instructions at [https://github.com/OpenSourceOV/imagej-scripts](https://github.com/OpenSourceOV/imagej-scripts) to install the OSOV toolbox of scripts (don't forget to restart ImageJ).
+2. Follow the instructions at [https://github.com/OpenSourceOV/imagej-scripts](https://github.com/OpenSourceOV/imagej-scripts) to install the OSOV Toolbox in ImageJ (don't forget to restart ImageJ).

 3. Import the captured images as a stack using the Image Sequence import.
 Select the 'Convert to 8-bit Grayscale' option.